Ada-Developers-Academy/core-projects/adagrams/submit.md

 * title: Tool Usage Reflection
 ##### !question

-If you used AI tools while working on this project, please share links to the AI chats you used to discuss the project and answer the following questions:
+If you used AI tools while working on this project, please reflect on your usage and answer the following questions:
 - How did you confirm that the information the AI shared was up to date and accurate?
 - What suggestions did you find useful or think would be helpful to keep in mind for the future?
 - What suggestions were not useful or relevant?

-Please respond "N/A" if you did not use any AI resources
+Please respond "N/A" if you did not use any AI resources.

 ##### !end-question
 ##### !placeholder